The Testaments: Becka (Aunt Immortelle)

+Commander Judd

+One of the antagonists in the novel, Commander Judd was first mentioned in The Handmaid's Tale as one of the two possible identities of Offred's Commander.
+A high-ranking Commander, he was one of the few who orchestrated the coup against the United States and the establishment of Gilead.
+He recruited Aunt Lydia as an Aunt and tasked her to establish a 'Sphere' for women in society, and Aunt Lydia in return reports to him on the Aunts' activities.
+It is stated in the book he has started to lose favour among the other Commanders, and wishes to marry Nicole to elevate his political standing.

 Reception

 Serena Davies of The Daily Telegraph described The Testaments as "a lurid and powerful sequel".
 She concluded: "Atwood has given us a blockbuster of propulsive, almost breathless narrative, stacked with twists and turns worthy of a Gothic novel".
-In Literary Review, Sarah Crown commends The Testaments as "politically and emotionally satisfying," although it is, compared to The Handmaid's Tale, lacking in "the richness and the sense of jeopardy" as a result of Atwood's exchange of her earlier novel's ambiguity for clarity.
+In Literary Review, Sarah Crown commends The Testaments as "politically and emotionally satisfying", although it is, compared to The Handmaid's Tale, lacking in "the richness and the sense of jeopardy" as a result of Atwood's exchange of her earlier novel's ambiguity for clarity.

 In an interview by Martha Teichner, for CBS News Sunday Morning, Atwood insisted the novel contains "tons of hope—lots and lots of hope" when questioned about the premise.
 Michiko Kakutani, writing for The New York Times, contrasts Atwood's thesis of writing one's testimony being an "act of hope", against "the pompous, myopic Gileadean scholars who narrate the satirical epilogues" of both The Handmaid's Tale and The Testaments.

 The book was shortlisted for the 2020 Fiction Book of the Year in the British Book Awards.